 Vaccines are usually given via a hypodermic injection, but some are given through the mouth or nose.
 There are two main groups of vaccines: live-attenuated vaccines and inactivated vaccines.

 Live-attenuated vaccines: Live-attenuated basically means alive, but very weak.
-These vaccines are made when the virus is weakened to such a level that they reproduce only about 20 times in the body.
+These vaccines are made when the virus is weakened to such a level that it reproduces only about 20 times in the body.
 By comparison, natural viruses reproduce thousands of times.
-When the vaccine is made, the virus or bacteria is weakened in a laboratory to the point where it's still alive and able to reproduce, but can't cause serious illness.
+When the vaccine is made, the virus or bacteria is weakened in a laboratory to the point where it's still alive and able to reproduce but can't cause serious illness.
 Its presence is enough to cause the immune system to produce antibodies to fight off the particular disease in the future.

-"Live-attenuated vaccines can cause very mild illness in a small proportion of people," says John Bradley, M.D., member of the committee on infectious diseases of the American Academy of Pediatrics (AAP).
+"Live-attenuated vaccines can cause very mild illness in a small proportion of people," says John Bradley, M.D.
 "However, these side effects are usually very mild and limited to a low-grade fever or runny nose."
 Dr. Bradley also notes that about 5 to 10 percent of children who receive the varicella (chickenpox) vaccine develop a few pox spots, but it's nothing compared to the full-blown illness.

 Why are some vaccines live and some dead?